thechangelog/draft/draft/ansible-docker.md

 The Ansible playbook will notice this file and will instruct Docker to pull the correct images from the Docker index and start them as containers.
 It also links these service containers to my application container.
-If you want to find out more details about how Docker container links work, refer to the [Docker 0.6.5 announcement](http://blog.docker.io/2013/10/docker-0-6-5-links-container-naming-advanced-port-redirects-host-integration/).
+If you want to find out how Docker container linking works, refer to the [Docker 0.6.5 announcement](http://blog.docker.io/2013/10/docker-0-6-5-links-container-naming-advanced-port-redirects-host-integration/).

 My application also comes with a Dockerfile which is specific about the Ruby Docker image that is required.
-As this is already build, the steps in my Dockerfile have the confidence that the correct Ruby version is available to them.
+As this is already built, the steps in my Dockerfile will have the guarantee that the correct Ruby version will be available to them.

 <pre><code class="no-highlight">FROM howareyou/ruby:2.0.0-p353